 A good SMP artist will explain your hair tattoo’s healing process and aftercare rules in detail.
 That’s because, in addition to sun exposure, proper aftercare is crucial in helping prevent your hair tattoo from fading.
 Following healthy habits ensures the best long-term results.
 One important aspect of SMP aftercare is avoiding water exposure on your scalp for the first 48 hours after the procedure.
 This allows the pigment to fully set and helps prevent premature fading.

-Immune System
+Immune system

 Believe it or not, your immune system also plays a part in the fading of scalp micropigmentation, because it works to remove foreign particles from the body – including the pigments used in SMP.
-When these pigments are injected into the skin, the immune system recognizes them as foreign and sends white blood cells (macrophages) to the area to engulf and remove the pigments.
+When these pigments are injected into the skin, the immune system recognises them as foreign and sends white blood cells (macrophages) to the area to engulf and remove the pigments.
 This process, known as phagocytosis, can cause your hair tattoo to fade over time.
 Individuals with a stronger immune system may experience faster fading of their hair tattoos.
 However, this process does not happen overnight and can take years.

 Scalp conditions such as psoriasis, eczema, or seborrheic dermatitis which cause inflammation and irritation on the scalp can also potentially result in SMP fading quicker.
 If the scalp is constantly shedding skin cells and hair, the tattooed pigments may be removed along with them.